openshift/managed-prometheus-exporter-stuck-ebs-vols/README.md

 * `AWS_REGION` - The region to make AWS API calls against
 * `AWS_ACCESS_KEY_ID` - The AWS access key ID
 * `AWS_SECRET_ACCESS_KEY` - The AWS secret access key
 * `CLUSTERID` - The identifier of the cluster.
-Only EBS volumes tagged `clusterid: $CLUSTERID` will be checked
+Only EBS volumes with tag `kubernetes.io/cluster/$CLUSTERID` will be checked

 Optionally, a different image version can be provided with the `IMAGE_VERSION` variable.
 The defalt is `stable`.